Popular Rides from Petaluma

 UPDATE: The bike path between San Antonio Rd (the landfill exit off US-101) and Redwood Blvd (near Olompali State Park) reopened on Friday, July 21.
 However, the path near San Antonio Creek linking Petaluma Blvd South and Kastania Rd, remains closed as of July 28.
 You can currently ride to Novato via D (or I) Street to San Antonio Rd to the bike path to Redwood Blvd.

 NOTE: The frontage road/bike path route to Novato is temporarily closed pending repair of landslide damage on Redwood Blvd. near Olompali Park.
 See CalTrans notice here.
 This closure affects some of our popular routes listed below.

 - Carrie's Beginner 15-Mile Loop Great beginner route, a couple of small hills included.

 - I St. Loop 10 miles of scenic countryside.
 Best ridden on weekends or after the morning commute is over since many cars use the "I" Street Extension in the early morning to get to the freeway.

-- Chileno Valley-Spring Hill Loop A classic.
-Preferable route is clockwise, as the bad road surface on Spring Hill is more manageable in that direction.
+- Chileno Valley-Spring Hill Loop A classic; even better since Spring Hill Rd was repaved in 2022.
 Around 28 miles.
 You can also opt to turn around anywhere along Chileno Valley Rd. and head back to town, making it a ride of any distance you like.
-Watch out for the increasingly numerous potholes on Spring Hill Rd.

 - Novato Loop A 30-mile loop to Novato, which returns to Petaluma along the bike path / frontage road system opened in 2019.
 Stop for coffee at Dr. Insomniac's.